Daklyan/PlexDiscordRPC/README.md

 ## Intro

-This project makes a RPC in discord of your current activity on plex via Tautulli API
+This project makes a RPC in discord of your current activity on Plex

 ## Setup

-THE TAUTULLI PART IS OUTDATED AND NOW USING X-PLEX-TOKEN README NEEDS TO BE UPDATED
-The project uses Tautulli API to get your Plex activity so you obviously need to have it installed (<https://tautulli.com/#download>)
+To get Plex activity will need your X-Plex-Token, look at [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) if you don't know how

 Install required packages